 You can use this space for many different things, like signage providing information about products or brands.
-You could display customer testimonials with the customer’s name and picture.
-You could profile a designer or supplier.
+You can also display customer testimonials with the customer’s name and a picture or profile a designer or supplier.

 You could also display lifestyle graphics that help customers make associations with your products.
 For example, a furniture store could display an image of a family cozied up on a couch, emitting those warm, fuzzy feelings that put shoppers in a good mood.
 A jewelry store could display a woman at a fine dining restaurant wearing a bracelet, creating an association between the store’s jewelry and a luxurious lifestyle.